Attracting Climate Finance to Build Urban Resilience

 While securing climate finance may not be a simple task, the dividends of climate investments are invaluable.
 Cities that prepare their infrastructure to withstand climate events and other inevitable crises, including pandemics, will become more livable – and they will make crucial contributions toward a sustainable future.

 The CDIA team would like to thank their partners and colleagues from the Cities Climate Finance Leadership Alliance who lent their insights to this article, including Idan Sasson, Kristiina Yang, and Laura Jungman.
+This article was developed with financial support from the European Union.

 For a more comprehensive list of facilities or initiatives active in city-level project preparation, refer to the Green City Finance Directory, prepared by the Cities Climate Finance Leadership Alliance.